Elon Musk tweeted about a bitcoin rival. It soared 20% | NewsChannel 3-12

 D

-ogecoin was created in 2014 as a parody to a popular internet meme “doge”, which involved a picture of a Shiba Inu dog.
+ogecoin was created in 2014 as a parody of a popular internet meme “doge”, which involves a picture of a Shiba Inu dog.
 Although the virtual coin started off as a joke, it currently has a market value of nearly $570 million.

 Comments